covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Case study : Single covariate, bivariate response

 It is critical to assess the diagnostic plots generated by \PPC to confirm that model fit is adequate.
 A number of illustrative diagnostic plots corresponding to this case study are shown in the user guide.
 For the current application, a plot of the predictive negative log likelihood from the cross-validation procedure (see Equation~\ref{eq:LamMM}) suggests that the optimal choice $\lambda^\circ$ of roughness penalty lies at around three.
 The goodness of fit of the marginal model is assessed by examining the stability of the estimate for generalised Pareto shape parameter $\xi$ as a function of extreme value threshold $\tau$.
 Comparison of empirical tails directly from the sample, with corresponding tails (and their uncertainty) estimates under the extreme value model, per covariate bin and omni-directionally, also suggests the marginal model is reasonable.
 The corresponding full marginal analysis must also be performed for associated $T_P$ with direction.

 Using the marginal models, Figure~\ref{Fgr:CS1:HTPrm} illustrates parameter estimates for the conditional extremes model for associated $T_P$ given storm peak $H_S$ on standard Laplace margins.
-The non-stationary estimate for slope parameter $\alpha$ suggests that dependence between the variables is high (near the maximum possible of unity), especially in the covariate bin corresponding to Atlantic storms.
+The non-stationary estimate for slope parameter $\alpha$ suggests that dependence between the variables is high (near the maximum possible of unity), especially in the covariate bin corresponding to Atlantic storms. {The uncertainty band for the slope parameter included unity, admissible at sub-asymptotic levels (\citealt{TndEA21})}.
 The value of exponent parameter $\beta$ is slightly larger than zero, indicating that the sizes of residuals ``$y^\beta Z$'' from the conditional extremes model fit (Equation~\ref{eq:HTMdl}) grow very slowly with the conditioning value $y$ on Laplace scale.
 The empirical densities for residual parameters $\mu$ and $\sigma$ are typical in our experience; unimodal densities, with approximately Gaussian shape.

 Diagnostic plots are again assessed to confirm reasonable goodness of fit for the conditional extremes model.
 For the current application, parameter estimates from $\alpha$ per covariate bin are reasonably stable as a function of dependence threshold $\tilde{\tau}$ on the interval $[0.7,0.85]$ (see Figure 20 of the user guide).
 Further, the distribution of residuals $\mathcal{E}$ from the model fit do not appear to be obviously dependent on the directional covariate (see Figure 18 of the user guide).
 The overall distribution of residuals from the model fit (see Figure 17 of the user guide) is typical; a Gaussian-like density with positive skew.